mirukana/mirage/TESTS.md

 - In a page or room, a left-to-right swipe gesture shows a full-window pane.
 - On the full-window pane, a right-to-left swipe goes back to the page/room.
 - On the full-window pane, tapping on a room/page properly goes to it.

+## Uploads

+Verify uploads work:

+- In non-encrypted rooms
+- In encrypted rooms

+Verify these file types are uploaded and rendered correctly; and that the correct URL is opened in browser when clicking on them in a chat:

+- Image that doesn't need thumbnailing
+- Non-SVG, non-animated image that meets the conditions for thumbnailing
+- Animated GIF that meets the condition for thumbnailing
+- Binary or text file

+Verify uploaded media and their thumbnails are correctly cached on upload and read from cache.